-This month, our feature video from Patrice Whiffen at Country Music Junkies profiles Canadian country music singer-songwriter, Shane McNulty!
-The Ontario native talks about his new single, If It’s Alright.
-Shane shares the story behind the song, along with his start in country music, and how best to connect with him online.
-Check out Shane McNulty’s website, here http://www.shanemcnulty.com/.
+This month, our feature video from Patrice Whiffen at Country Music Junkies profiles Canadian country music band, Gentlemen of the Woods!
+Mario from Gentlemen of the Woods talks about the band’s start in country music, and the story behind their unique name.
+He also talks about their sophomore album, ‘This Great Unknown,’ and what stories fans can expect to hear on the 11-track project.
+For more information about Gentlemen of the Woods, click here: https://www.gotwband.com/.
 For more on Country Music Junkies, visit www.CountryMusicJunkies.com.
-Listen to the exclusive interview with Shane McNulty below: About Patrice: To Patrice Whiffen, country music is a lifestyle.
+Listen to the exclusive interview with Mario from Gentlemen of the Woods below: About Patrice: To Patrice Whiffen, country music is a lifestyle.
 As the appropriately deemed, “Country Music Junkie,” she strives to share her passion for country music with the world.
 As a radio […]

 This section of the newsletter is comprised of news stories, press releases and links to Internet articles that are sent in by our members who believe they will be of general interest to the membership.
 We include them as a courtesy to our members but do not verify or edit their content.
 Their inclusion does not constitute an endorsement by the CMAOntario nor do their contents reflect the views or opinions of the CMAOntario.
 If you would like to have something included in the newsletter, please send us a short synopsis, a photo or graphic and the hotlink that can be included in the news listing.
 Submissions can be sent to email@example.com.
 Please make sure the Subject Line reads “For inclusion in the CMAOntario Newsletter”. […]